Particulate: Feed-Forward 3D Object Articulation: Introduction

-Seeking to address these limitations, we introduce \method, a unified learning-based framework that takes an input 3D mesh of an everyday object and outputs the underlying articulated structure. \method predicts a full set of articulation attributes, including \emph{articulated} 3D part segmentation, kinematic structure, and parameters of articulated motion.
+Seeking to address these limitations, we introduce \method, a learning-based framework that takes an input 3D mesh and outputs its articulated structure. \method predicts a full set of articulation attributes, including \emph{articulated} 3D part segmentation, the kinematic structure, and the parameters of the articulated motion.
 It does so in a single forward pass, taking only seconds.
-In particular, our design of tasking \method to \emph{analyze} existing 3D assets rather than \emph{synthesizing} them from scratch is motivated by the rapid advances in 3D generative models~\cite{xiang2024structured,deemos24rodin,yang2024hunyuan3d,hunyuan3d22025tencent,lai2025hunyuan3d25highfidelity3d}: by focusing on the \emph{orthogonal} task of articulation estimation, \method can leverage increasingly high-fidelity 3D generators to enable one-stop creation of articulated 3D objects with realistic geometry and appearance (\cref{fig:teaser}).
-The resulting assets can be seamlessly imported into physics engines for simulation purposes.
+We focus on \emph{analyzing} existing 3D assets rather than \emph{synthesizing} them from scratch due to the rapid advances in 3D generative models~\cite{xiang2024structured,deemos24rodin,yang2024hunyuan3d,hunyuan3d22025tencent,lai2025hunyuan3d25highfidelity3d}.
+By focusing on the \emph{complementary} task of articulation prediction, \method can leverage increasingly high-fidelity 3D generators to enable one-stop creation of articulated 3D objects with realistic geometry and appearance (\cref{fig:teaser}).
+The resulting assets can be seamlessly imported into physics engines for simulation.

-At the core of \method is an end-to-end trained Part Articulation Transformer, designed to be flexible and scalable.
-To this end, the network operates on point clouds, which is an explicit and highly structured representation of the input mesh and is applicable to virtually all 3D shapes.
-It consists of standard attention blocks paired with multiple decoder heads to predict different articulation attributes.
-This flexible design allows us to train this network on a diverse collection of articulated 3D assets from public datasets, including PartNet-Mobility~\cite{xiang20sapien:} and GRScenes~\cite{wang2024grutopia}.
+\method builds on the Part Articulation Transformer, a flexible and scalable network that takes as input a point cloud approximating the mesh, a representation applicable to virtually any 3D shape.
+The network consists of standard attention blocks paired with multiple decoder heads to predict different articulation attributes.
+This design allows us to train the network on a diverse collection of articulated 3D assets from public datasets, including PartNet-Mobility~\cite{xiang20sapien:} and GRScenes~\cite{wang2024grutopia}.
 To further enhance generalization to novel objects, we augment the raw point cloud with 3D semantic part features obtained from PartField~\cite{liu2025partfield} as input to the network.
-The resulting model predicts the articulated structure of input meshes of new objects in arbitrary articulated poses, including those generated by off-the-shelf 3D generators (\eg,~\cite{lai2025hunyuan3d25highfidelity3d}), in a feed-forward manner.
+The resulting model predicts the articulated structure of new objects in arbitrary articulated poses, including those generated by off-the-shelf 3D generators (\eg,~\cite{lai2025hunyuan3d25highfidelity3d}), in a feed-forward manner.